Skip to contents

 Scope

 4-variable Kidney Failure Risk Equation (KFRE) for 2- and 5-year ESKD risk.
-Includes NA policies, high-missingness warnings, optional extreme scanning with warn/cap/NA/error behaviors, and verbose summaries.
+Includes NA policies, high-missingness warnings, and verbose summaries.
 Units: age (years), sex coded 1=male/2=female, eGFR (mL/min/1.73 m^2), UACR (mg/g); no unit conversion is performed.

 Load packages and demo data